 This technology will be incorporated into a new, commercially available machine that can be cost-effectively located on site.
 The printer will enable environments to fabricate necessary parts on site and limit costly delays associated with downtimes that can be in the order of tens of millions of dollars.

-With NERA’s assistance, SPEED have commercialised a new printer, WarpSPEE3D, which is capable of printing parts up to 800mm in diameter.
-WarpSPEE3d printer is currently being tested by both the Royal Australian Navy and the Australian Army.
+With NERA’s assistance, SPEE3D have commercialised a new printer, WarpSPEE3D, which is capable of printing parts up to 800mm in diameter.
+The WarpSPEE3D printer is now benefiting multiple sectors including Defence, Space and Energy.
+The printer is also attracting significant overseas interest and is quickly becoming an Australian Export success story.

 SPEE3D continue to be recognised as an industry leader for their innovative technology taking home numerous awards, including: